-- (1) Section 502.6 of the ISO rules, Generating Unit Operating Requirements (Section 502.6) sets out the baseline and model validation testing a generating unit must perform.
-The coordination of those tests is subject to the requirements in Section 505.3. - (2) Section 502.14 of the ISO rules, Battery Energy Storage Facility Operating Requirements (Section 502.14) sets out the baseline and model validation testing a battery energy storage facility must perform.
-As part of good electric industry operating practice, the AESO expects the legal owner to coordinate those tests in the manner set out for generating units and aggregated generating facilities in Section 505.3. - (3) Section 502.16 of the ISO rules, Aggregated Generating Facilities Operating Requirements (Section 502.16) sets out specific model validation testing that wind and solar aggregated generating facilities must perform.
-The coordination of these tests is subject to the requirements in Section 505.3. - (4) Section 505.4 of the ISO rules, Coordinating Operational Testing Activities (Section 505.4).
+- (1) Section 503.19 of the ISO rules, Reactive Power Verification Testing sets out the requirements for reactive power verification testing of a generating unit, energy storage resource and aggregated facility.
+The coordination of those tests is subject to the requirements in Section 505.3. - (2) Section 503.20 of the ISO rules, Baseline and model validation testing sets out the baseline and model validation testing of a generating unit, energy storage resource and aggregated facility.
+As part of good electric industry operating practice, the AESO expects the legal owner to coordinate those tests in the manner set out for generating units and aggregated facilities in Section 505.3. - (3) Section 505.4 of the ISO rules, Coordinating Operational Testing Activities (Section 505.4).
 Section 505.4 sets out the requirements for coordinating operational testing activities with the AESO.
 The AESO wishes to point out that section 505.4 does not set out any specific test that must be performed.
-Section 505.4 focuses only on the need to coordinate testing activities with the AESO. - (5) The AESO also contracts for ancillary services and the technical requirements for ancillary services are set out in the Section 205.4 of the ISO rules, Regulating Reserve Technical Requirements and Performance Standards (Section 205.4), Section 205.5 of the ISO rules, aeso 🏽
+Section 505.4 focuses only on the need to coordinate testing activities with the AESO. - (4) The AESO also contracts for ancillary services and the technical requirements for ancillary services are set out in the Section 205.4 of the ISO rules, Regulating Reserve Technical Requirements and Performance Standards (Section 205.4), Section 205.5 of the ISO rules, Spinning Reserve Technical Requirements and Performance Standards (Section 205.5), and Section 205.6 of the ISO rules, Supplemental Reserve Technical Requirements and Performance Standards (Section 205.6) that are available on the AESO website.
+A legal owner conducting any testing with respect to those requirements is required to coordinate those tests in accordance with the requirements set out in Section 505.3.